Metadata Indexing & Search for Cloud Storage Workflows

 # In production, use parameterized queries with RLS policies

-results = [] # Replace with actual DB fetch
+results: list = [] # Replace with actual DB fetch scoped to tenant_id

 cache.setex(cache_key, 300, json.dumps(results))